Bangkok Temple Tour: A Self-Guided Itinerary to 5 Must-See Temples

 In addition to the awe-inspiring Buddha, Wat Paknam features an 80-meter-high, five-story white stupa that houses a museum of relics and donated items.
 I got a little carried away by the star of the show on my first visit and didn’t even look inside.

-Don’t make my mistake, the fifth floor boasts a stunning painted ceiling and an impressive emerald stupa.There is a the walkway that offers unique views of the gold Buddha and the surrounding area.
+Don’t make my mistake, the fifth floor boasts a stunning painted ceiling and an impressive emerald stupa.There is a walkway that offers unique views of the gold Buddha and the surrounding area.

 What to do near Wat Paknam